irackson/mern-docker/DOCKER.md

 ##### development

+-   place contents of preprod.env file into .env
--   dev compose cmd (from ./): $ docker-compose -f docker-compose.dev.yml up --build --remove-orphans
+-   dev compose cmd (from ./): $ `docker-compose -f docker-compose.dev.yml up --build --remove-orphans`
--   or to run last image: $ docker compose up (-d for detached mode)
+-   or to run last image: $ `docker compose up -d` (`-d` for detached mode)
--   to stop running: $ docker compose stop
+-   to stop running: $ `docker compose stop`

 development server will give a port you to view, but that's the inner port... go to the one on the left of client 'ports' in the docker-compose file (specified in env)